-(1) This column reflects the aggregate grant date fair value of option awards granted to the officer in the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
-See Note 9 to our financial statements for the year ended December 31, 2021 included in our Annual Report on Form 10-K for the year ended December 31, 2021 for a discussion of the assumptions made by us in determining the grant date fair value of our equity awards.
-Our named executive officers will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.

-(2) The amounts disclosed represent discretionary bonuses based upon achievement of certain Company and individual performance metrics.
+- (1) This column reflects the aggregate grant date fair value of awards granted to the officer in the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
+See Note 9 to our financial statements for the year ended December 31, 2022 included in our Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of the assumptions made by us in determining the grant date fair value of our equity awards.
+These amounts do not correspond to the actual value that may be recognized by the officers upon vesting of the applicable awards. - (2) The amounts disclosed represent bonuses based upon achievement of certain Company and individual performance metrics.